RandyOwensGit/JavaProjects/README.md

 ## [Worm Game](/WormGame)

-The classic worm game where you eat apples and grow.
+The classic worm game where you eat 'apples' and grow.
 Fairly rudimentary

 - [x] Project Completed